puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The tags to assign to the VPN gateway.
 Accepts a 'key => value' hash of tags.

 #####`vpc`
 *Required* The VPN to attach the VPN gateway to.
+This parameter is set at creation only; it is not affected by updates.

 #####`region`
 *Required* The region in which to launch the VPN gateway.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`availability_zone`
 *Optional* The availability zone in which to launch the VPN gateway.
+This parameter is set at creation only; it is not affected by updates.

 #####`type`
 *Optional* The type of VPN gateway.
+This parameter is set at creation only; it is not affected by updates.
 The only currently supported value --- and the default --- is 'ipsec.1'.

 #### Type: route53*